The Easiest Way To Setup a Company in Hong Kong

 Step 4.
 Appoint a Company Secretary

-It is mandatory to appoint a company secretary when registering your company, as they are a direct point of contact for inquiries from authorities, ensuring regulatory compliance and operational transparency.
+It is mandatory for all companies in Hong Kong to appoint a local company secretary when registering your company, as they are a direct point of contact for inquiries from authorities, ensuring regulatory compliance and operational transparency.

 Your company secretary will be in charge of ensuring that your company is in good standing with the regulations governing the incorporation and maintenance of companies in Hong Kong.
-They also have other responsibilities, including filing annual returns, managing company seals, and helping with company restructuring
+They also have other responsibilities, including filing annual returns, managing company seals, and helping with company restructuring.

 Who Can Be Your Company Secretary?